pstoica/pstoica.github.io/_harp/public/portfolio/yahoo-sports.md

     </figcaption>
 </figure>

 I learned to use Yahoo!'s PHP web framework along with their open source JavaScript library, [YUI](http://yuilibrary.com/).
-I also submitted a few of patches for other Yahoo! products.
+I also submitted a few patches for other Yahoo! products.

 As of Yahoo!'s recent redesigns, this site is no longer available.